Soham1712/Week-9-assignment/README.md

 # Interactive Energy Flow Sankey Diagram Assignment

 ## Introduction:
-This assignment focuses on creating an interactive Sankey diagram that visualizes energy flows, allowing for mouse-hover interactivity to highlight specific paths and linked nodes.

-Students will learn how to implement D3.js for data visualization and interactivity related to energy flow representation.
+This assignment aims to create an interactive Sankey diagram illustrating energy flows with mouse-hover interactivity to emphasize specific paths and nodes.
+Students will leverage D3.js for data visualization, focusing on energy flow representation and interactivity.

 ## Dataset Description:
-The dataset provided represents energy flow data from various sources to their respective endpoints.
+The dataset provided encompasses energy flow data from diverse sources to their respective endpoints.

 ## To Start the Assignment:
 - Clone or download the provided folder.